markyoung010/markyoung010.github.io/essays/semantic-ui-menus.md

 </div>
 ```

-To include the search bar, we use the class `ui icon input`, and just for fun, we'll add a little search icon.
+To include the search bar, we use the class `ui icon input`.

 ```angular2html
 <div class="ui borderless menu">